Charuru/lionbars/README.md

 ### EndlessScroll

 This feature makes it possible to react on reaching either to bottom o the right of the scrolled content.
 If you pass some handlers to the options they will be called and you can modify the content and update it.
-Important is that you call the *callback* function so that lionbars can update its scrollbars and sliders.

     $('div').lionbars({
-        reachedBottom: function (callback) {
+        reachedBottom: function () {
             // do something with the content
             $(this).append('your html');

-            callback.call();
         },
-        reachedRight: function (callback) {
+        reachedRight: function () {
             // do something with the content
             $(this).append('your html');

-            callback.call();
         }
     });